Animal daily mobility patterns analysis using resting event networks: Introduction

 In this work, we are interested in identifying daily mobility patterns in fish spatio-temporal trajectories.
-We draw upon the recent advances in individual human mobility patterns modeling and analysis \citep{Barbosa2018}, and more particularly the concept of daily motifs \citep{Schneider2013} adapted to animal movements.
-For this purpose, we rely on network-based tools \citep{Barthelemy2011,Barabasi2016} that have been widely used this past ten years in ecology in general \citep{Bascompte2007} and movement ecology in particular \citep{Jacoby2012,Jacoby2016,Bastille2018}.
+Our main objective is to investigate the regularities characterizing the fish behaviors in space and time on a daily basis.
+We want to understand whether fish tend to observe the same behaviors at the same time and place each day.
+For this purpose, we draw upon the recent advances in individual human mobility patterns modeling and analysis \citep{Barbosa2018}, and more particularly the concept of daily motifs \citep{Schneider2013} adapted to animal movements.
+We rely on network-based tools \citep{Barthelemy2011,Barabasi2016} that have been widely used this past ten years in ecology in general \citep{Bascompte2007} and movement ecology in particular \citep{Jacoby2012,Jacoby2016,Bastille2018}.
 More precisely, we rely in this study on the concept of event network \citep{Wilson2016} that represents a powerful tool to extract a coarse-grained signature of spatio-temporal trajectories.
 We are interested in the connections between resting events, defined as the presence of an individual in a particular location during a time windows higher than a predetermined threshold.
 Hence, the nodes of the considered networks are defined in space and time and connected according to their spatio-temporal proximity.
+The analysis of these networks will enable us to uncover daily fish resting patterns.

-Network science offers a wide variety of tools and metrics to explore systematically the event network structure in order to identify statistically prevalent network communities and network motifs.
+The next section describes in details the proposed approach.
+The guiding idea is that resting event networks can be extracted from spatio-temporal (Figure \ref{Fig1}).
+These networks are then analyzed and compared with a null model preserving the observed events spatio-temporal characteristics to ensure that the patterns identified are not due to random configurations.
+Network science offers a wide variety of tools and metrics to explore systematically the event network structure.
+We are particularly interested in the event networks' topological structure and its degree distribution investigating the relationship between the connection of events in time and their spatial proximity.
+Sets of highly connected events and the movements between them are also considered in order to identify statistically prevalent network communities and network motifs.